FACT-Finder-Web-Components/documentation/markdown/4.x/en/core-event-aggregator.md

 ### `addFFEvent(event)`
 Each event has a `type` which defines what API on FACT-Finder is called and which other properties it operates on.

+> Important
+>
-**NOTE**: Each property which is not a function or an object is translated to an http request parameter with a few exceptions:
+> Each property which is not a function or an object, is translated to an HTTP request parameter.

+A few reserved properties are never translated to HTTP parameters:

 *  type
 *  url